-A player may fail to play all or any part of the boards in the first two face-to-face stages of an event, so long as that player plays at least 50% of the boards in the first three stages of the event.
+A player may fail to play all or any part of the boards in the first two face-to-face stages of an event, so long as that player plays at least 50% of the boards in the first three stages of the event, including 50% of the boards in the combined second and third stages.
 For purposes of this rule, the two halves of a morphed Round Robin are two stages of the event.